 We offer products and services to customers primarily throughout Alaska.
 Because of this geographic concentration, growth of our business and operations depends upon economic conditions in Alaska.
 The economy of Alaska is dependent upon the oil industry, state government spending, United States military spending, investment earnings and tourism.
 Prolonged periods of low oil prices will adversely impact the Alaska economy, which in turn could have an adverse impact on the demand for our products and services and on our results of operations and financial condition.
 Oil prices have continued to remain low which has put significant pressure on the Alaska state government budget since the majority of its revenues come from the oil industry.
-While the Alaska state government has significant reserves that we believe will help fund the state government for the next couple of years, major structural budgetary reforms will need to be implemented in order to offset the impact of declining oil prices.
-The State of Alaska failed to pass a workable long-term fiscal plan during the 2016 legislative session.
-As a result, we plan to reduce our 2017 Alaska capital expenditure budget by 20% to 25% of the 2016 target of \$210.0 million due substantially to the continued uncertainty of the ability of the State of Alaska to adopt and implement a workable long-term fiscal plan.
+While the Alaska state government has significant reserves that we believe will help fund the state government for the next couple of years, major structural budgetary reforms will need to be implemented in order to offset the impact of lower oil prices.

-The Alaska economy is officially in a recession.
-If the recession continues, it could negatively affect our business including our financial position, results of operations, or liquidity, as well as our ability to service debt, pay other obligations and enhance shareholder returns.
-While it is difficult for us to predict the impact of the recession on our business, these conditions could adversely affect the affordability of and demand for some of our products and services and could cause customers to shift to lower priced products and services or to delay or forgo purchases of our products and services.
-One or more of these circumstances could cause our revenue to decline.
-Also, our customers may not be able to obtain adequate access to credit, which could affect their ability to make timely payments to us.
+The Alaska economy is in a recession that started in late 2015.
+While it is difficult for us to predict the future impact of the continuing recession on our business, these conditions have had an adverse impact on our business and could continue to adversely affect the affordability of and demand for some of our products and services and cause customers to shift to lower priced products and services or to delay or forgo purchases of our products and services.
+Additionally, our customers may not be able to obtain adequate access to credit, which could affect their ability to make timely payments to us.
 If that were to occur, we could be required to increase our allowance for doubtful accounts, and the number of days outstanding for our accounts receivable could increase.
+If the recession continues, it could continue to negatively affect our business including our financial position, results of operations, or liquidity, as well as our ability to service debt. pay other obligations and enhance shareholder returns.

-Additionally, the customer base in Alaska is limited and we have already achieved significant market penetration with respect to our service offerings in Anchorage and other locations in Alaska.
+The customer base in Alaska is limited and we have already achieved significant market penetration with respect to our service offerings in Anchorage and other locations in Alaska.
 We may not be able to continue to increase our share of the existing markets for our services, and no assurance can be given that the Alaskan economy will grow and increase the size of the markets we serve or increase the demand for the services we offer.
-As a result, the best opportunities for expanding our businesss may arise in other geographic areas such as the lower 49 states.
-There can be no assurance that we will find attractive opportunities to grow our businesses outside of Alaska or that we will have the necessary expertise to take advantage of such opportunities.
 The markets in Alaska for wireless and wireline telecommunications and video services are unique and distinct within the United States due to Alaska's large geographical size, its sparse population located in a limited number of clusters, and its distance from the rest of the United States.
 The expertise we have developed in operating our businesses in Alaska may not provide us with the necessary expertise to successfully enter other geographic markets.